Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Methods

-To have a large number of parameters, especially in the case of small datasets, can create convergence problems and increase the risk of over-fitting.
+Having a large number of parameters, especially in the case of small datasets, can cause convergence problems and can increase the risk of overfitting.
 However, experimental constraints and priors can be used to reduce the number of parameters to be inferred.
-In our case we decided to exploit the information that the lateral connectivity decays with the distance, in first approximation according to a simple exponential reduction law \cite{2015CerebCortexSchnepel}, with long-range inter-areal connection suppressed during the expression of slow-waves \cite{2016JNeurosci-OlcesePennartz-LossGlobalConnNREM}.
-Furthermore, we supposed that a deformation from a circular simmetry to a more elliptical shape of the probability of connection could facilitate the creation of preferential directions of propagation.
+In our case, we decided to exploit the information that lateral connectivity decays with the distance, in first approximation according to a simple exponential reduction law \cite{2015CerebCortexSchnepel}, with long-range inter-areal connection suppressed during the expression of slow waves \cite{2016JNeurosci-OlcesePennartz-LossGlobalConnNREM}.
+Furthermore, we supposed that a deformation from a circular symmetry to a more elliptical shape of the probability of connection could facilitate the creation of preferential directions of propagation observed in the experiments.

 Therefore, we included this in the model as an exponential decay on the spatial scale $\lambda$.
-In this case the average input current to the population $i$ can be written as
+In this case the average input current to the population $i$ can be written as already presented in Eq.~\eqref{eq:mu-i-t}, with $k_{ik}$ taking into account the above discussed assumptions:

-where $d_{ik}$ is the distance between the population $i$ and $k$.
+where $d_{ik}$ is the distance between populations (i.e. pixels) $i$ and $k$,

-All the parameters can be inferred by differentiating such parametrization of the connectivity kernel.
-As an example the derivative respect to the spatial scale $\lambda_k$ to feed into eq.(\ref{likDer}) would be
+Parameters can be inferred by differentiating such parametrization of the connectivity kernel.
+For example, the derivative with respect to the spatial scale $\lambda_k$ to feed Eq.~\eqref{likDer} would be: